 The requirements set forth in the preceding paragraph shall not apply to certain Regulators with regulatory responsibility over the ICE SDR Service as described in CFTC regulations §§ 49.17(d)(2) and (3).
 ICE Trade Vault and any such Regulator are required to comply with Section 8 of the CEA and any other relevant statutory confidentiality provisions.

-Third-Party Service Providers
+Third-Party Reporters

-All third-party service providers of ICE Trade Vault will be subject to the following conditions:
+All third-party reporters of ICE Trade Vault will be subject to the following conditions:

 (1) The third party service provider must agree to strict confidentiality obligations and procedures that protect data and information from improper disclosure; and